mkdocs/mkdocs/docs/dev-guide/translations.md

 !!! note

-    Translation locales are identified using the [ISO-639-1] (2-letter) language codes.
-When selecting a locale for a theme, its HTML `lang` attribute is adjusted accordingly.
+    Translation locales are usually identified using the [ISO-639-1] (2-letter) language codes.
+While territory/region/county codes are also supported, location specific translations should only be added after the general langauge transaltion has been completed and the regional dialect requires use of a term which differs from the general langauge translation.

 [ISO-639-1]: https://en.wikipedia.org/wiki/ISO_639-1